 The construction phasing has been developed to minimize the impact of construction operations on the airport and its tenants while promoting construction efficiency and overall safety.
 The project is broken into three (3) phases.
 Phase 1 includes the demolition of the existing ARFF building.
 Phase 2 includes installation of the new fence and gate, as well as demolition of the existing fence and gates.
 Security must be maintained at all times while working in Phase 2.
-Phase 3 includes installation of directional drilled conduit underneath Runway 2 for the fiber optic cable associated with the proposed gate.
+Phase 3 includes installation of fiber optic cable mounted on the fence from the terminal building to the proposed gate (or directional drilled conduit underneath Runway 2 for Add Alternate No. 1).
 A conceptual construction schedule is shown for reference.

-Estimated Start Date: Fall 2024
+Estimated Start Date: Fall 2025

-Estimated Completion Date: Fall 2024
+Estimated Completion Date: Fall 2025